-Curb Your Shopping Habits: How to Recover from a Huge Impulse Buy
+Curb Your Shopping Habits, Recover From Huge Impulse Buys

 Do you want to improve your shopping habits?
 Find out how to get over a huge impulse buy.